Edward Jones vs Ameriprise 2026: Fee and Service Comparison

 • Limited self-directed trading options

-• No robo-advisor option
+• No robo-advisor offering

 Ameriprise